MicrosoftDocs/visualstudio-docs/docs/debugger/attach-to-running-processes-with-the-visual-studio-debugger.md

 To help you determine whether to use **Attach to Process** and what process to attach to, the following table shows a few common debugging scenarios, with links to more instructions where available.
 (The list is not exhaustive.)

-For some app types, like Universal Windows App (Universal Windows Platform (UWP)) apps, you don't attach directly to a process name, but use the **Debug Installed App Package** menu option in Visual Studio instead (see table).
+For some app types, like Universal Windows Platform (UWP) apps, you don't attach directly to a process name, but use the **Debug Installed App Package** menu option in Visual Studio instead (see table).

 For the debugger to attach to code written in C++, the code needs to emit `DebuggableAttribute`.
 You can add this to your code automatically by linking with the [/ASSEMBLYDEBUG](/cpp/build/reference/assemblydebug-add-debuggableattribute) linker option.